Rafael Cancel Miranda: Marion

-Pardon and later years
+Commutation and later years

 In 1979, President Jimmy Carter commuted the sentence of Cancel Miranda, Lolita Lebrón and Irving Flores Rodríguez after they had served 25 years in prison.
 Andrés Figueroa Cordero was released from prison earlier because of ill health.
 Governor of Puerto Rico Carlos Romero Barceló publicly opposed the commutations, arguing that it would encourage terrorism and undermine public safety.
 Cancel Miranda and the other Nationalists received a hero's welcome upon their return to Puerto Rico.

 President Carter also commuted the sentence of fellow nationalist Oscar Collazo, to time served on September 6, 1979, after spending 29 years in jail.
 Collazo had been eligible for parole since April 1966, and Lebrón since July 1969.
 Both Cancel Miranda and Flores Rodríguez became eligible for parole in July 1979.
 However, none had applied for parole because of their political beliefs.

 Cancel Miranda authored nine books and remained active in the struggle for Puerto Rican independence.
 He continued to carry the cause of independence to other countries and returned occasionally to the United States on speaking tours on behalf of Puerto Rican political prisoners.